kev-fung/kev-fung.github.io/_posts/2025-01-05-how-to-start-python-project.markdown

 ###### And of course - there’s a whole universe beyond project setup
 Sufficient testing, reproducible environments, CI pipelines, tox configurations, orchestration workflows, dashboarding… the rabbit hole goes deep.
 But for someone starting out or someone who just wants a fast, dirty POC the principles above will keep your project alive long enough for it to matter.
+Happy coding!

 <br>